nilsboy/dotvim/README.md

 - Backup to git before write?: BufWritePre
 - input() history nnoremap q@ :echo input('')<CR><C-F>" (https://www.reddit.com/r/vim/comments/4wwkk1/binding_for_input_history/)
 - spell inside of comments and txt files - camel case / snail case

+## Possible keys I don't use and so are free to remap
+- r
+- R - I do use it but should use c-mappings instead
+- M